Is hand grind better than grinder weed?

 Want more information on weed grinder with handle?
 Feel free to contact us.

-There are several reasons why grinding your herb is necessary:
+Here are several reasons why herb grinding is important:

 Hand Grinding Your Herbs